 You must be able to confidently swim over 200m and be positively buoyant at all times

-The boat will approach under power no closer than 150m to any whale, drops will be conducted 300m from the whales, the whales must make the trip the rest of the way.
+The boat will approach under power no closer than 150m to any whale, drops will be conducted 300m from the whales, the whales must make the trip the rest of the way to you.

 Snorkelers must stay within the area with the Dive Master at all times, and obey any instructions that they are given